Skip to content

-Privacy notice for early help and Multi-Agency Safeguarding Hub (MASH)
+Privacy notice for Children’s Front Door (Early Help, Family Hubs, Targeted Services and Multi Agency Safeguarding Hub (MASH)

 Who is collecting and using your personal data?

-Devon County Council (DCC) is collecting and or processing your personal data as a Data Controller under Data Protection Legislation and our ICO registration number is Z6475582.
-This privacy notice concerns the processing of personal data that takes place by the Early Help and MASH team.
+Devon County Council (DCC) is collecting and or processing your personal data as a Data Controller under UK General Data Protection Regulations (UK GDPR) and our ICO registration number is Z6475582.
+This privacy notice concerns the processing of personal data that takes place by the Family Hubs.

 This notice explains what information we collect, why we collect it and how we keep it secure.
 It also explains your rights and our legal obligation.
 Should you wish to find out more about Devon County Council’s data protection policies please contact our Data Protection Officer.